-ISPs and the telecommunications carriers providing the underlying transport are subject to the FCC's Internet Policy Statement, which establishes a requirement of "network neutrality."
-The Policy provides that consumers are entitled to (a) access lawful Internet content of their choice, (b) run applications and use services of their choice, (c) connect devices of their choice that do not harm the network and (d) competition among network, application and service, and content providers.
-This policy precludes telecommunications and Internet service providers from blocking, or impairing the ability of, Internet service customers to access lawful content of their choice but permits reasonable network management practices.
-It is unclear what additional restraints, if any, this policy might impose.
-The matter is under review by the FCC and the U.S. Congress.
-A recent FCC decision is on appeal to the courts.
+ISPs and the telecommunications carriers providing the underlying transport are subject to the FCC's Internet Policy Statement, which establishes a requirement of "network neutrality".
+The Policy provides that consumers are entitled to (a) access lawful Internet content of their choice, (b) run applications and use services of their choice, (c) connect devices of their choice that do not harm the network, and (d) competition among network, application and service, and content providers.
+The FCC has proposed to codify, as formal obligations of broadband Internet access service providers, these four principles, as well as two additional principles that require a provider of broadband Internet access to treat lawful content, applications, and services in a non-discriminatory manner and to disclose such information concerning network management and other practices as is reasonably required for users and service providers to enjoy the net neutrality protections.
+The FCC also is examining whether to extend these principles to wireless services.